 Two sites were included in the consent monitoring programme (see Table 30 and Figure 7), one in the lower river at the Motor Camp boat ramp (PAT000995) and the other in the nearby coastal waters at Mana Bay (SEA907022).
 Another site at Patea Beach (SEA 907020) is included at three-yearly intervals in the Council's recreational monitoring programme and was last surveyed over the 2012-2013 period (TRC, 2013b).
-Sampling at these sites during the Council's defined recreational monitoring period occurred between early November 2013 and early April 2014 (TRC, 2014), and although concentrated on high tide conditions (13 samples), also included low tidal conditions at these sites on 8 other occasions at the site in the lower river and 7 occasions at Mana Bay.
-The results are summarised in Tables 33, and 34 and illustrated in Figures 8 and 9.
+Sampling at these sites during the Council's defined recreational monitoring period occurred between mid November 2014 and late March 2015 (TRC, 2015), and although concentrated on high tide conditions (13 samples), also included low tidal conditions at these sites on 8 other occasions at the site in the lower river and 7 occasions at Mana Bay.
+The results are summarised in Tables 32, and 33 and illustrated in Figures 8 and 9.